lucas-streanga/LS-CData/README.md

 My library for data structures in C. Currently, only `vector` is implemented.

 ## Build
+A pre-built binary .a file is included.
 Run `make` to build the library from source.
 The library can then be statically linked in your projects.
 Be sure to `include` lsvector.h.

 ## Vector
 `vector` is a dynamic data structure for C. Vector aims to be efficient, easy to use,